React-Automation-Studio/React-Automation-Studio-Example-Project-1/README.md

 You will need to make sure that the new authorise  and authentication procedures that are called by the `submodules/React-Automation-Studio/pvServer/pvServer.py` return the JWT and in the same way.

 Thereafter you must uncomment the `docker/pvserver/Dockerfile` line 25 which is marked `#COPY ./modifiedUserAuthenication/authenticate.py /pvServer/userAuthentication/authenticate.py` to copy and  overwite it with your new one.

+# 7 Contributing

+Site specific components and app screens should be kept in your repository.
+If you wish to contribute to the main repository for bug fixes then this must be done in  the main repository at https://github.com/wduckitt/React-Automation-Studio.
+If you wish to add in new components then please create them in the staging folder.
+If the new component requires custom EPICS code then please add it to the demo IOC.

+# 8 Contact

+Contact us at rasadmin@tlabs.ac.za

+# Changelog